Storyflow Logo

 Step 7: Write the concept rationale

 Under the board, write two or three sentences: why this palette, these fabrics, these silhouettes, all tied to the concept and the customer.
 This is the highest-leverage step and the one almost everyone skips.
-The rationale is what a buyer, a tutor, or a team actually responds to, and what holds the collection together when the work scales.

 Step 8: Pressure-test and tighten

 Read the board as a buyer would.
 Does it commit to one story?
 Could a team start designing garments from it?
 Cut anything that is beautiful but does not serve the concept.
-A tighter board is a stronger pitch.

 5) How to Create a Fashion Mood Board with AI